How to Start Streaming in 6 Steps

 When live streaming, one of the most overlooked elements is lights.
 A good lighting setup can do so much for your video.
 It makes your video look more professional.

-If you’re conducting a conference or an online class, this will make your viewers more engaged, and if you’re streaming publicly, this can also attract a larger audience.
+If you’re conducting a conference or an online class, good lighting can enhance viewer engagement, and if you’re streaming publicly, this can also attract a larger audience.

 One of the famous and budget-friendly light setups is ring lights.
 These are okay.
 But a problem with it is it casts a circular light on your eyes.
 It’s bad if you’re wearing glasses.
 It could be distracting.
 If you want to add lights, our recommendation will be the Elgato Key Light.